lsst-dm/dmtn-168/index.rst

   impact the cost-efficiency.
 To increase the chances for such durable jobs to finish from the first attempt, we created a special non-preemptive queue.
 In terms of CPU and RAM, the queue is equivalent to the **DOMA_LSST_GOOGLE_TEST_HIMEM**.
+- **DOMA_LSST_GOOGLE_TEST_EXTRA_HIMEM_NON_PREEMPT** (GKE cluster: **extra-highmem-non-preempt**).
+We have experimentally observed that jobs lasting more than 12 hours have a low probability of success due to nodes preemption.
+This significantly impacts the duration of the workflow run because it takes a few days of running and failing attempts to reach the retry attempt, which will finally survive.
+That long-lasting retry attempts with a low survival rate also negatively impact the cost-efficiency.
+To increase the chances for such durable jobs to finish from the first attempt, we created a special non-preemptive queue.
+In terms of CPU and RAM, the queue is equivalent to the **DOMA_LSST_GOOGLE_TEST_EXTRA_HIMEM**.
 - **DOMA_LSST_DEV**  (GKE cluster: **developmentcluster**).
 This cluster is used for testing developments before deployment into the production environment.